In resumes, every word counts. Everything you include in this one- or two-page document makes an impact on the employers' hiring decision.

 A personal profile overview, also known as a personal statement, is a summary of your career.
 This short intro paragraph at the top of your resume displays who you are and what you can bring to the table in a concise, engaging and effective way.

-To start a resume on the right foot, this short section should provide readers with answers to the following questions:
+To start a resume on the right foot, this short section should provide readers with answers to these questions:

 How many years of experience do you have in the field?